 But how do you choose the best hiking underwear for you?
 Underwear is not a returnable item, so you can’t try them on and then return them.
 And with every panty that doesn’t do what it’s supposed to do, there goes a few more dollars down the drain.

 So let’s look at factors involved in picking the best women’s underwear for hiking to prevent chafing and the perfect sweat absorbing underwear.
 It doesn’t really matter if you are just out for a day hike or looking for the best women’s backpacking underwear for a long trip, these are the critical features.

 Moisture Wicking is a term women’s hiking underwear manufacturers throw around but what does it really mean?
 It means the material absorbs moisture from the skin surface.
 The moisture then evaporates from the surface.
 So really, a good wicking fabric isn’t really sweat proof underwear.
 What it does instead is become a sweat absorbing underwear.

 Fabrics, like merino wool, that can hold a high ratio of moisture are considered the best moisture wicking underwear.

 Unless you’re hiking in the middle of the desert, you’re likely to encounter rain and streams on your hiking or camping trip.
-Lightweight and quick drying are important to stay comfortable and eliminate rubbing and chaffing.
+A hike in the rain is sure to leave you damp.
+Even worse is when you are hiking in hot weather and all those private parts sweat profusely.
+That is the yukkiest wet underwear yet!
+So yes, lightweight and quick drying are important to stay comfortable and eliminate rubbing and chaffing.

 Bikini area sweat is real!
 Undies that have antimicrobial properties reduce body odor, keep the undies fresh longer, and can be worn for days together.
 Synthetics like polyester and nylon are usually treated with antimicrobial chemicals so that they stay fresh longer, while bamboo, merino wool and hemp have natural antimicrobial properties.